-16The time that a Dean may give to the Chairperson to respond will depend on the circumstances.
+&lt;sup>16The time that a Dean may give to the Chairperson to respond will depend on the circumstances.
 If the Chairperson does not respond within the time provided by the Dean, the process for removal may proceed without such response.
 If the continuation of the Chairperson presents a threat of immediate harm, then the Chairperson may be suspended immediately.
-The term "immediate harm" shall not be limited to physical harm and shall be deemed to include
+The term "immediate harm" shall not be limited to physical harm and shall be deemed to include harm to the reputation of the University and/or College or School.

-17 When a Department Faculty initiated recall recommendation does not result in removal of the department Chairperson, the Department Faculty must wait at least eighteen months following the date of the faculty's vote before again initiating a recall recommendation with respect to the same Chairperson.
+&lt;sup>17 When a Department Faculty initiated recall recommendation does not result in removal of the department Chairperson, the Department Faculty must wait at least eighteen months following the date of the faculty's vote before again initiating a recall recommendation with respect to the same Chairperson.